aixellelethe/spacetime/README.md

 I made a few changes here for best practice, and have read and watched some supplementary material to help me understand more about document setup.

 3. Installed color-picker on machine to look for color codes.
-I want to create a theme for the site that is not the default in the lesson
+I want to create a theme for the site that is not the default in the lesson.

-4. I picked a theme and also learned how to make these markdown files look a little better.
+4. Picked theme colors and also learned how to make these markdown files look a little better.
 Added [Style-Guide.md](./style-guide.md) to keep track of overall theme of the website.

+5. Added a ton of :root variables for my CSS. (can't wait to learn SaSS!)
+Learned about the 62.5% font sizing rule, as well as rem

+6. Fixed the structure of the html for the header and the title card Also added utility classes so any section can have them and add specific styling I want.
+Specific ones have specific classes, as per usual.
+Cuts down on making a million classes with specificity.

+7. Did not overuse flex for my right and left title cards.
+Struggled adding spacing to my left and right title cards, may look to using alternate solutions.
+For now, added some margins and padding.